September 8, 2011, Posted by admin in Food, Food & Groceries, Grains, Pasta & Side Dishes, Notes

 Italians never use a spoon and a fork when eating spaghetti.
 This is an American habit.
 In Italy you simply twirl a fork against the dish.

-Every Italian from newborns to elders eat 26 kilo pasta a year.
-Venezuelans come in second with only half that amount.
+Every Italian from newborns to elders eat 23,5 kilo pasta a year in 2017.
+Tunesians come in second with 16 kilo followed by Venezuelans at 12 kilo per capita, according to Coldiretti.

-The value of Italian pasta exports has doubled over the last ten years to 1.8 billion euro in 2009, according to figures from Coldiretti.
-One of every four plates of pasta consumed anywhere in the world is Italian.
+The value of Italian pasta exports reached 41 billion euro in 2017, according to figures from Coldiretti, but in the last year exports have started to decline.
+Still, one of every four plates of pasta consumed anywhere in the world is Italian.
 More than 6 000 companies and 30 000 people work in the Italian pasta industry.

 October 25th is World Pasta Day.